Top tips for buying a camper van or day van

-We are now the proud owners of a VW Transporter T5, which we are having converted into a day van right now.
+We are the proud owners of a VW Transporter T5, which we had converted into a day van in 2019.

 Read on for our tips on finding a van to convert into a camper van or day van, what questions you should ask when buying a camper van, how much budget you need and other things that may have popped into your mind at this exciting time.

 How we can to buying a camper van